EquinoxTheGryph/EquinoxCommissions/README.md

 ## Prices and Payment
 ### Extra notes on prices:
-Prices are noted as minimum.
+  - Prices are noted as minimum.

-The price may be higher on complex commissions.
+  - The price may be higher on complex commissions.
+(See below for more information)

-No free art and requests!
+  - No free art and requests!
 Only when I specifically state so otherwise.

+### Things that might cost extra
+  - Character having many colors and patterns
+  - Extra limbs
+  - Detailed wings (Namely with individually drawn feathers)
+  - ...

 ### Note on requesting for changes
 You get 5 changes* free of charge (Before the commission has been marked as finished).
 I will impose an extra fee for each change* when you exceed the limit.

-One "Change" means: When I send a wip, you request I should modify some parts of the art.
+One "Change" means: A request to change parts of the drawing every time I send a WIP

 ### At which stage do I pay?